GoogleCloudPlatform/training-data-analyst/courses/bdml_fundamentals/demos/automl-tables.md

 **Note:** This is a demo you need to set up in advance if you want to present it.
 Loading the data into AutoML Tables takes 15-20 minutes and it will take a few hours to train the model.
 It is recommended having the dataset preloaded and model trained for a live demo.
 Also be careful with leaving the model deployed!
 Only have the model deployed when needed to minimize costs.

 ## Outline
-* Go to BigQuery and run Taxi fare query to understand our data.
+* Go to BigQuery and run taxi fare query to understand our data.
 * Quickly go through the query and then save the results as a view.
 * Open the AutoML Tables UI.
 * Import the data and talk through various options for data.